pramitsingh0/django-js-mail-app/README.md

-# Mail
+# DMail
-Mail, as the name suggests is an email service, built with django working in the backend and javascript in the frontend to work as an ***Single Page Application*** (SPA), where you register for an email account, login/logout of your, compose and send a mail, read mails, archive mails.
+DMail, as the name suggests is an email service, built with django working in the backend and javascript in the frontend to work as an ***Single Page Application*** (SPA), where you register for an email account, login/logout of your, compose and send a mail, read mails, archive mails.

 ## Installation